Procedural Rules, 29 CFR Part 2700

 A party against whom a petition for assessment of penalty is filed shall file an answer within 30 days after service of the petition for assessment of penalty.
 An answer shall include a short and plain statement responding to each allegation of the petition.

-§ 2700.30 Assessment of penalty.
+§ 2700.30 Assessment of penalty

-(a) In assessing a penalty the Judge shall determine the amount of penalty in accordance with the six statutory criteria contained in section 110(i) of the Act, 30 U.S.C.
+(a) In assessing a penalty the ALJ shall determine the amount of penalty in accordance with the six statutory criteria contained in section 110(i) of the Act, 30 U.S.C.
 820(i), and incorporate such determination in a written decision.
 The decision shall contain findings of fact and conclusions of law on each of the statutory criteria and an order requiring that the penalty be paid.

 § 2700.31 Penalty settlement.

-(b) Content of motion.
+(b) Content of motion—

 (1) Factual support.
 A motion to approve a penalty settlement shall include for each violation the amount of the penalty proposed by the Secretary, the amount of the penalty agreed to in settlement, and facts in support of the penalty agreed to by the parties.
-Rather than setting forth such information in detail, the motion may incorporate by reference the information which has been included in the accompanying proposed order as required by paragraph (c)(1) of this section.

 (2) Certification.
 The party filing a motion must certify that the opposing party has authorized the filing party to represent that the opposing party consents to the granting of the motion and the entry of the proposed order approving settlement.

-(1) Factual support.
+(c) Content of proposed order.
 A proposed order approving a penalty settlement shall include for each violation the amount of the penalty proposed by the Secretary, the amount of the penalty agreed to in settlement, and facts in support of the penalty agreed to by the parties.
-Forms for proposed orders approving settlement are available on the Commission’s website (http://www.fmshrc.gov).
-Although parties are not required to use the forms on the Commission’s website, if proposed orders fail to include pertinent information, the motion and proposed order may be rejected for filing by the Commission in accordance with paragraph (f) of this section.
 Proposed orders shall not be submitted in PDF format.

-(e) Filing of motion and proposed order prior to filing of petition.
+(d) Filing of motion and proposed order prior to filing of petition.
 If a motion to approve settlement and proposed order is filed with the Commission before the Secretary has filed a petition for assessment of penalty, the filing party must also submit as attachments, electronic copies of the proposed penalty assessment and citations and orders at issue.
 If such attachments are filed, the Secretary need not file a petition for assessment of penalty.

 Subpart D – Complaints for Compensation